ronnyhaase/ronalize.css/README.md

 - Usage of System Font Stack
 - Base font size of 16px (in order to use `rem`)
 - Typography base font size of 1.125rem (18px)
-- Controls (input, button, etc.) inherit font and line-height
+- Controls (input, button, etc.) inherit font and have a line-height of 1
-- Document with a height of 100%
+- Document (html & body) with a height of 100%
 - Smooth scrolling and speed-optimized text rendering by default
 - Disabled animations and smooth scroll for users requesting reduced motion